IN THE GREAT QUIET

 Bavaria, 1108.
 Edigna flees an arranged marriage and creates a home in the hollow of a linden tree.
 She illuminates manuscripts for a nearby abbey, and as she becomes a legendary story told round fires, she begins to lose her grip on the physical world.
 She doesn’t want to be only a story: she wants to be a body too.

 A magical short story that reimagines the medieval legend of Edigna of Puch as the original Rapunzel, for fans of V. E. Schwab’s Invisible Life of Addie LaRue, Naomi Novik’s Uprooted, and Susanna Clarke’s Piranesi.
-Inspired by the surprising blue fragments of lapis lazuli found by archeologists in the remains of a medieval woman’s teeth, Blue Beyond the Sea is a rewrite of the history of women in art.
+Inspired by the surprising blue fragments of lapis lazuli found by archeologists in the remains of a medieval woman’s teeth, Blue Beyond the Sea is a rewrite of the history of women

 Novelette, 8,500 words - Historical Fiction, Fabulist, Literary